return42/sphkerneldoc/linux_src_doc/kernel/sched/core_c.rst

 .. c:function:: struct task_struct *curr_task(int cpu)

-    return the current task for a given cpu.
+    return the current task for a given CPU.

     :param int cpu:
         the processor in question.